abhinpai/pai-portfolio/docs/javascript/modules/m4_function.md

 mul(5); // Return is 10
 ```

-If we simplify the above code, we can rewrite something like this
+We can further simplify the above code by rewriting something like this

 ```js
 function Multiplication(value1) {